 Cost: Multivitamins can be expensive, especially if you opt for premium brands.

-Limited effectiveness: Some studies suggest that multivitamins may not prevent chronic diseases or extend lifespan.
+Limited effectiveness: Certain studies suggest that taking multivitamins may not actually stop chronic diseases from developing or increase lifespan.

 Making an Informed Decision